Kelebrimbor97/ROS-Docker/README.md

 3. Navigate to to location where the Dockerfile is stored:

-    `cd ROS-Docker/Scripts/Galactic/`
+    `cd ROS-Docker/Scripts/Humble/`

 4. Build the docker Image using this command:

-    `docker build -t --network=host modelling_ros .`
+    `docker build --network=host -t modelling_ros .`

 > [!IMPORTANT]
-> Take a look at the comments on lines 9 and 10 of the  in `Scripts/Galactic/Dockerfile` before you run this command.
+> Take a look at the comments on lines 9 and 10 of the  in `Scripts/Humble/Dockerfile` before you run this command.

 > [!TIP]